Using machine learning to parameterize moist convection: potential for modeling of climate, climate change and extreme events: Introduction

-In a pioneering study, temperature and moisture tendencies from CRM simulations forced by observations from a region of the equatorial Pacific were learned using an ensemble of shallow artificial neural networks (ANNs) \citep{krasnopolsky13}.
+In a pioneering study, \citet{krasnopolsky13} used an ensemble of shallow artificial neural networks (ANNs) to learn temperature and moisture tendencies from CRM simulations forced by observations from a region of the equatorial Pacific.
 Tendencies from the resulting convective parameterization were compared to tendencies from a conventional parameterization over the tropical Pacific in a diagnostic test, but the key issue of fully coupling the ML-based convection parameterization to the GCM was not addressed.
-Studies that have come out while this paper was in review have found that a parameterization of subgrid processes based on a shallow ANN was not stable in prognostic single-column integrations, but that stability could be achieved by using a loss function that involves many time steps \citep{brenowitz18}, and that a deep ANN trained on tendencies from CRMs in a superparameterized GCM can lead to stable and accurate integrations in the same GCM \citep{rasp18}.
+Two recent studies, published while this paper was in review, have found that a parameterization of subgrid processes based on a shallow ANN ran stably in prognostic single-column integrations when the loss function included many time steps \citep{brenowitz18}, and that a deep ANN trained on tendencies from a superparameterized GCM lead to stable and accurate integrations in the same GCM \citep{rasp18}.

 Here, we use idealized tests to explore the potential of ML-based parameterization for simulations of climate and climate change, and we demonstrate ways in which the ML-based parameterization can be used to gain physical insight into the interaction of convection with its environment.
 We train an ML-based parameterization on the output of a conventional moist-convective parameterization, the relaxed Arakawa-Schubert (RAS) scheme \citep{moorthi92}.
 We then implement the ML-based parameterization in simulations with an idealized GCM and compare the results to simulations with RAS.
-This ``perfect parameterization'' approach provides us with a simple testbed in which we can cleanly investigate a number of important questions concerning how an ML-based parameterization behaves when implemented in a GCM.
-RAS is based on a spectrum of entraining plumes and shares many features with real convection such as sensitivity to humidity and temperature and nonlinear behavior such as only being active under certain conditions.
-Since RAS is not stochastic and is local in time and space, the ``perfect-parameterization'' test considered here may be viewed as a best-case scenario for column-based machine learning that does not include the effect of neighboring grid cells or past conditions.
+This ``perfect-parameterization'' approach provides us with a simple testbed in which we can cleanly investigate a number of important questions concerning how an ML-based parameterization behaves when implemented in a GCM.
+As described in detail in \citet{moorthi92}, RAS is based on a spectrum of entraining plumes and shares many features with real convection such as sensitivity to humidity and temperature and nonlinear behavior such as only being active under certain conditions.
+Since RAS is not stochastic and is local in time and space, the idealized tests considered here may be viewed as a best-case deterministic scenario for column-based machine learning that does not include the effect of neighboring grid cells or past conditions.